wesleywerner/eureka-docs/source/basics/index.rst

 If you need to align multiple surfaces, you can use the auto-align feature:

-* In the 2D view, enter linedef edit mode :kbd:`l`
+* In the 2D view, enter Linedef edit mode :kbd:`l`
 * Highlight all lines to align
-* Press :kbd:`shift-A` to auto-align offsets on all selected linedefs
+* Press :kbd:`shift-A` to auto-align offsets on all selected Linedefs
 * This shortcut works in both 2D and 3D views